Priyanshu95663/jfcom/README.rst

 =================================================

-I had some trouble getting my site up, running, and configured, so I decided to share the fruits with everyone :)
+I had some trouble getting my site up, running, and configured, so I decided to share the fruits with everyone, hope you all will enjoy:)

 Apps currently used (outside of contrib):